 This quote is from a man, George Carlin, that some have called the godfather of free speech with his Seven Dirty Words fight against the standards of communications at the time.
 That monologue, officially titled Seven Words You Can Never Say on Television, led to a Supreme Court case Federal Communications Commission (FCC) v.
 Pacifica Foundation after which indecency regulations were established in American broadcasting.

 Some have rightly argued that Duck Dynasty star, Phil Robertson, was not truly censored by GQ magazine, for that would’ve meant that the views GQ found offensive would’ve been deleted from the article.
-Others have rightly claimed that A&E is not engaging in true, or total, censorship of Robertson with their subsequent indefinite suspension of the man, because A&E is a private institution that can make their own decisions on what can and cannot be said in the marketplace by those being paid by A&E. Others argue the debatable point that only the government can truly censor someone, for only the government can totally remove a Phil Robertson from the marketplace, and place him in jail if they were to find his actions to be harmful to the public.
+Others have rightly claimed that A&E is not engaging in true, or total, censorship of Robertson with their subsequent indefinite suspension of the man, because A&E is a private institution that can make their own decisions on what can and cannot be said in the marketplace by those being paid by A&E. Others argue the debatable point that only the government can truly censor someone, for only the government can totally remove a Phil Robertson from the marketplace, and place him in jail if they were to find his actions to be harmful to the public, but there is a wide variety of the term censorship.

 George Carlin never spent any time in jail, and his monologue did not contain an official enumeration of dirty words from the FCC, or any other governing body, but the result of his monologue could be said to be a true form of censorship with a capital ‘C’, in that it resulted in an establishment of official government regulations governing communications.